Thylacocephala

-The Thylacocephala (from the Greek θύλακος or thylakos, meaning "pouch", and κεφαλή or cephalon meaning "head") are group of extinct probable mandibulate arthropods, that have been considered by some researchers as having possible crustacean affinities.
+Thylacocephala (from the Greek θύλακος or thylakos, meaning "pouch", and κεφαλή or cephalon meaning "head") is an extinct group of mandibulate arthropods, that are generally regarded as a kind of crustacean, though their exact position within this group is uncertain.
 As a class they have a short research history, having been erected in the early 1980s.

 They typically possess a large, laterally flattened carapace that encompasses the entire body.
 The compound eyes tend to be large and bulbous, and occupy a frontal notch on the carapace.
 They possess three pairs of large raptorial limbs, and the abdomen bears a battery of small swimming limbs.
+Their size ranges from ~15 mm to potentially up to 250 mm.

 Inconclusive claims of thylacocephalans have been reported from the lower lower Cambrian (Zhenghecaris), but later study considered that genus as radiodont or arthropod with uncertain systematic position.
 The oldest unequivocal fossils are Upper Ordovician and Lower Silurian in age.
 As a group, the Thylacocephala survived to the Santonian stage of the Upper Cretaceous, around 84 million years ago.

 Beyond this, there remains much uncertainty concerning fundamental aspects of the thylacocephalan anatomy, mode of life, and relationship to the Crustacea, with whom they have always been cautiously aligned.